sequenceiq/blog/source/_posts/2014-04-04-docker-introduction.markdown

 ---
 layout: post
 title: "Docker introduction"
-date: 2014-04-04 12:48:17 +0200
+date: 2014-04-04 20:24:17 +0200
 comments: true
-categories: Docker
+categories: [Hadoop, Docker, Hadoop VM]
 author: Krisztian Horvath
 ---

-In the last few weeks we've created several Docker images (more on the way) to help you run Hadoop instances with different YARN-applicable components and we've been asked to give a short introduction of what Docker is.
+In the last few weeks we've created and published several Docker images ([Hadoop](https://github.com/sequenceiq/hadoop-docker), [Hoya](https://github.com/sequenceiq/hoya-docker),[Tez](https://github.com/sequenceiq/tez-docker) ) to help you to quick-start with Hadoop and the latest innovations with YARN.
+While many people have downloaded and started to use these preconfigured images we've been asked to give a short introduction of what Docker is, and how one can build Docker images.
 Docker is an open-source engine that automates the deployment of any application as a lightweight, portable, self-sufficient container that will run virtually anywhere.

-##Install
+##Installation

 First install Docker with a package manager.
-On ubuntu there is an easy way to start with by running a simple curl script which will do it for you:
+On Ubuntu there is an easy way to start with by running a simple curl script which will do it for you:
 `curl -s https://get.docker.io/ubuntu/ | sudo sh`.
-Unfortunately Mac, Windows and some Linux distributions cannot natively run Docker.
-On OSX you can overcome this issue by installing `boot2docker`.
+Unfortunately Mac, Windows and some Linux distributions cannot natively run Docker (yet).
+At [SequenceIQ](http://sequenceiq.com/) we develop on OSX and run a 3-6 node Hadoop mini cluster on our laptops.
+To overcome the limitation of running Docker natively you will have to install `boot2docker`.
 It is a Tiny Core Linux made specifically to run Docker containers and weights less than 24MB memory.
 Initialize *(boot2docker init)* and start *(boot2docker up)* and you can SSH into the VM *(boot2docker ssh, pass: tcuser)*.

 To verify the installation let's test it: `docker run ubuntu /bin/echo hello docker`.
 Docker did a bunch of things within seconds:

- * It downloaded the base image from the docker index
+ * Downloaded the base image from the docker.io index
- * it created a new LXC container
+ * Created a new LXC container
- * It allocated a filesystem for it
+ * Allocated a filesystem for it
  * Mounted a read-write layer
  * Allocated a network interface
  * Setup an IP for it, with network address translation
- * And then executed a process in there
+ * Executed a process inside the container
- * Captured its output and printed it to you
+ * Captured the output and printed it

 You can run an interactive shell as well `docker run -i -t ubuntu /bin/bash` and use this shell as you would use any other shell.

-Let's get to the real part and create our own Docker image.
+While there are lots of different Docker images available we would like to share how to create youe own images.
 <!-- more -->

 ##Dockerfile